temporalio/cli/temporalcli/commandsmd/commands.md

   Reason for termination.
   Defaults to message with the current user's name.
 * `--yes`, `-y` (bool) -
-  Override confirmation request before termination.
+  Don't prompt to confirm termination.
   Only allowed when `--query` is present.

 ### temporal workflow trace: Interactively show the progress of a Workflow Execution